jaysylvester/citizen/README.md

 - Support for Jade and Handlebars templates with more on the way

 __citizen's API is stabilizing, but it's still subject to change.__ Always consult [the change log](https://github.com/jaysylvester/citizen/blob/master/CHANGELOG.txt) before upgrading.
-Please see Github for [the complete readme](https://github.com/jaysylvester/citizen), because npmjs.com truncates it.

 Have questions, suggestions, or need help?
 [Send me an e-mail](http://jaysylvester.com/contact).
 Want to contribute?
 Pull requests are welcome.

-## Quick Start
+## Quick Start (Recommended)

 These commands will create a new directory for your web app, install citizen, use its scaffolding CLI to create the app's skeleton, and start citizen with the web server listening on port 8080 (you can change the port to whatever you want):